Gonks Go Beat

-The title highlights the fad for gonk toys in mid 1960s Great Britain.
-The gonks appear in the opening title credits, whilst Lulu sings the theme song 'Chocolate Ice'.
+The film's title highlights the fad for gonk toys in mid 1960s Great Britain.
+The gonks appear in the opening title credits, as Lulu sings the theme song "Chocolate Ice".

+Editor Teddy Darvas said "I am very proud of that, it's in the book of the world's worst movies and I cut one of them."

 Plot

 At a point in the distant future, the inhabitants of Planet Earth have become divided into two factions who despise each other.
 In Beatland live the hip and trendy people who have long hair, dress in polo neck jumpers, jeans and sunglasses and listen to cool beat music.
 Their counterparts on Ballad Isle keep their hair short and tidy, wear button-down shirts and pressed slacks or floral dresses and twinsets, and listen exclusively to crooners.
-A musical competition is staged annually between the two sides, overseen by the neutral and powerful record company executive Mr. A&R (Thornton).
-For the rest of the year they regard each other with suspicion and antipathy, although they are not above sneaking into each other's territory to steal musical ideas.
+A musical competition is staged annually between the two sides, overseen by the neutral and powerful record company executive Mr. A&R. For the rest of the year they regard each other with suspicion and antipathy, although they are not above sneaking into each other's territory to steal musical ideas.

 Meanwhile, the overlords of a far-flung galaxy have been observing the squabblings and goings-on on Planet Earth with increasing exasperation.
-Finally, their patience with the earthlings is pushed beyond its limit and they decide to send their bungling representative Wilco Roger (Connor) to sort the situation out and bring about a reconciliation between the parties, with the warning that if he fails he'll be exiled to Planet Gonk, a fearsome and dreaded place where spherical furry soft toys shuffle around all day listening to Dixieland jazz.
+Finally, their patience with the earthlings is pushed beyond its limit and they decide to send their bungling representative Wilco Roger to sort the situation out and bring about a reconciliation between the parties, with the warning that if he fails he'll be exiled to Planet Gonk, a fearsome and dreaded place where spherical furry soft toys shuffle around all day listening to Dixieland jazz.

 On arrival, Wilco Roger makes contact with Mr. A&R. They're aware of a forbidden romance between a Beatland boy and a Ballad Isle girl, and use a combination of Mr. A&R's cunning and Wilco Roger's mystical powers to enable the couple to get together without fear and come up with a musical composition which will be acceptable to both sides.
 The time for the annual competition comes around, and the inhabitants are appalled when the Beatland boy and the Ballad Isle girl take to the stage together.
 But their song "Takes Two to Make Love" turns out to be the hit of the night, loved by both sides of the musical divide.
 Mr. A&R declares it the unquestioned winner and orders an end to the silliness as it has now been proved that everyone can live together and learn to appreciate all types of music.